 The Eco Challenge Project was launched in 2009 at Sony Corporation's Sendai Technology Center and Sony Storage Media and Devices Corporation's Tagajo site, which led to both sites undertaking a number of distinctive initiatives.
-The effectiveness of these initiatives has since encouraged almost all manufacturing sites in Japan, as well as in the Pan Asia region and China, to introduce the project.
+These initiatives were then widely adopted by other sites after their effectiveness was demonstrated, and they are currently being carried out by production plants in Japan, Malaysia, Singapore, Australia, Thailand, India, and China.
+In the Pan-Asia region, offices and logistics operations are also joining the Eco Challenge Project in addition to the production plants.